m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 Threads can also be zombies!
 A zombie thread is a thread that has completed its work, but whose data has not yet been reclaimed.
 A zombie thread is doing nothing but taking up space.
 Zombies live on death row.
 Every once in a while, a special reaper thread comes and cleans up these zombie threads.
 If a new thread is requested before a zombie thread is reaped, the allocated data structures for the zombie will be reused for the new thread.

 ## Describe all the steps which take place for a process to transition form a waiting (blocked) state to a running (executing on the CPU) state.
 When a process is in a blocked state, this means that process is currently waiting for an I/O request to be fulfilled.
-Usually this means that the process is sitting on an I/O queue within the kernel that is associated with the device it’s making the request to.
+Usually this means that the process is sitting on an I/O queue within the kernel that is associated with the device it's making the request to.
 Once the request is fulfilled, the process moves back to a ready state, where it can be executed, although it is not yet scheduled.
 The currently executing process must be preempted, and the ready process must be switched in.
 At this point, the process is executing on the CPU.

 ### What are the pros-and-cons of message-based vs. shared-memory-based IPC?

 ### Message Passing IPC
 The benefits of message passing IPC is that the operating system will manage the message passing channel, and already has system calls in place for operations like `read/write` and `recv/send`.
-The user doesn’t need to worry about any go the details.
+The user doesn't need to worry about any go the details.

 The downside of messaged-based IPC is the overhead.
-Every piece of data that is sent between processes must first be copied from the sending process’s address space into memory associated with the kernel and then into the receiving process’s address space.
+Every piece of data that is sent between processes must first be copied from the sending process's address space into memory associated with the kernel and then into the receiving process's address space.
 There is user/kernel crossing for every message.

 ### Shared-Memory IPC
 The benefit of this approach is that the kernel is completely uninvolved.
 The processes can read from and write to this memory as they would with any other memory in their address space.
 Unfortunately, without the kernel, a lot of the APIs that were taken for granted with message passing IPC may have to be re-implemented.
 For example, the user now has to manage all of the synchronization themselves.